WynBreaker/SOC-Simulations/Introduction-to-Phishing.md

 ## Scenario 1: Introduction to Phishing

-This is my first simulation using the **SOC Simulator on :contentReference[oaicite:0]{index=0}**, so I begin by exploring the available functionalities within the platform.
+This is my first simulation using the **SOC Simulator on TryhackMe**, so I begin by exploring the available functionalities within the platform.
 All subsequent scenarios will focus purely on investigation and analysis and will not include this general overview section.

-For this walkthrough, I used **:contentReference[oaicite:1]{index=1}** as my primary SIEM.
+For this walkthrough, I used **Splunk** as my primary SIEM.
 After completing this room, I also repeated the same scenario using **ELK** and **Microsoft Sentinel**.
 The overall workflow is largely the same, with the main differences being the **query language** and how logs are filtered and visualized.

 In the first screenshot: